Tenet (film): Plot

-On a date referred to as "the 14th", the Protagonist leads a covert CIA extraction during a staged terrorist siege at the Kyiv Opera House.
-He is saved from KORD forces by an unknown operative wearing a red trinket.
-The Protagonist retrieves the artifact but his team is captured and tortured.
-He swallows a suicide pill but wakes up to find it was a fake; a test that only he has passed.
-He is recruited by a secretive organization called "Tenet", which briefs him on bullets with "inverted" entropy that move backwards through time.
-With his handler Neil, he traces them to Priya Singh, an arms dealer in Mumbai.
+On "the 14th,” the Protagonist leads a covert CIA extraction during a staged terrorist siege at an Opera House in Kyiv.
+He is saved from KORD forces by a masked operative whose bag has an orange trinket.
+The Protagonist retrieves an artifact but his team is captured and tortured.
+He swallows a suicide pill but wakes up to find it was a fake—a test that only he passed.
+He is recruited by "Tenet,” a secretive organization that briefs him on objects with "inverted" entropy that move backward through time.
+With his handler Neil, he traces inverted munitions to Priya Singh, an arms dealer in Mumbai.

-Priya reveals that she is a member of Tenet, that Russian oligarch Andrei Sator inverted her bullets, and that he communicates with the future.
-Sator's estranged wife Kat Barton is an art appraiser who authenticated a forged Goya by her friend Arepo, which Sator purchased to blackmail her.
-To get Kat's help, they try to steal the Goya from Sator's freeport facility at Oslo Airport, but are thwarted by two masked men who emerge from either side of a machine.
-In Mumbai, Priya explains it was a "turnstile", a device that inverts entropy – the two men were the same person, traveling in opposite directions through time.
-She reveals that Sator sabotaged his Kyiv CIA team but KORD got the artifact, a sample of plutonium-241, and is moving it through Tallinn.
+Priya reveals that she is also a member of Tenet, and the man who inverted her bullets, Russian oligarch Andrei Sator, is communicating with the future.
+Sator's estranged wife Kat Barton is an art appraiser who authenticated a Goya forged by her friend Arepo.
+Sator purchased the Goya and used it to blackmail Kat into staying with him.
+To earn Kat's help, the Protagonist and Neil try to steal the Goya from Sator's freeport facility at Oslo Airport but are thwarted by two masked men who emerge from either side of a machine.
+In Mumbai, Priya explains it was a "turnstile" — a device that inverts entropy.
+The two men were the same person but traveling in opposite directions through time.
+She reveals Sator sabotaged his CIA team but KORD has the artifact, which is weapons-grade plutonium.

-Unaware of his failure to steal the Goya, Kat introduces the Protagonist to Sator, who plans to kill him until he mentions Kyiv.
-When he saves Sator's life after Kat tries to drown him, they cooperate to intercept the plutonium.
-The Protagonist and Neil steal the artifact in Tallinn but are ambushed by an inverted Sator holding Kat hostage.
-The Protagonist hides the artifact and rescues Kat, but they are recaptured and taken to Sator's Tallinn freeport, where the inverted Sator interrogates them for the location of the artifact, eventually shooting Kat with an inverted bullet.
-Tenet troops led by commander Ives arrive, but Sator escapes via a turnstile.
-To save Kat's life, they all invert themselves.
-The inverted Protagonist drives back to the ambush to retrieve the artifact but encounters Sator, who takes it.
+Believing the Protagonist has destroyed the forgery, Kat introduces him to Sator in Italy.
+Sator agrees to help steal the artifact, which the Protagonist and Neil do in Tallinn, but they are ambushed by an inverted Sator holding Kat hostage.
+The Protagonist hides the artifact and rescues Kat, but they are recaptured and taken to a freeport in Tallinn where the inverted Sator interrogates them for the location of the artifact, shooting Kat with an inverted bullet.
+Tenet troops led by Commander Ives arrive, but Sator escapes into the turnstile.
+To save Kat's life, they also invert themselves.
+The inverted Protagonist drives back to the ambush to retrieve the hidden artifact but he encounters Sator, who overpowers him and takes it.